navneil-naicker/acf-photo-gallery-field/readme.txt

 4. Please refer to the description for more info regarding the field type settings

 == Changelog ==
+=1.6.4=
+* [Bugfix] JavaScript error in the console when removing images from the WordPress metabox

 =1.6.3=
 * [Added] Support for ACF 5
 * [Added] Edit gallery with built-in or WordPress native model.
 Thanks to Github @makepost